dcdpr/did-btcr2/chapters/Index.md

     relevant document from ::Sidecar Data::.
   * smtProofs: An array of SMT proofs that prove inclusion or non-inclusion of a ::BTCR2 Update:: announced within an SMT Beacon Signal.
-Each proof MUST have an id field which is the hex encoded merkle root that is included as the Signal Bytes of the Beacon Signal.
+Each proof MUST have an id field which is the hex encoded Merkle root that is included as the Signal Bytes of the Beacon Signal.

 ##### Hide {.unnumbered .unlisted}